By: Liz Carino

 Nunavut’s capital, Iqaluit, is just a 3-hour flight from Ottawa – making Arctic travel more accessible than ever before.
 For many people, this means less time travelling to the destination and more time enjoying the North.
 Still, the Arctic experiences unpredictable weather conditions.
 When planning your trip it’s a good idea to consider how many days you have available for adventure, and adding “buffer” time at the end of your trip to account for unplanned delays.

 Have a few extra days for viewing polar bears?
-Check out some of our 8 or 9-day trips like Spring Polar Bears and Icebergs of Baffin Photo Safari or Great Migrations of the Northwest Passage.
+Check out some of our 9-day trip, Spring Polar Bears and Icebergs of Baffin Photo Safari.

 Want an even longer stay and explore further in the far North?
 You can always build your own custom itinerary by contacting us.